rdpeng/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk TimeSeriesByDaytype](figure/TimeSeriesByDaytype.png)

-From the charts, it looks there are some diferences in the steps pattern between weekdays and weekends.
+From the charts, it looks there are some differences in the steps pattern between weekdays and weekends.
-It looks the subject starts its daily activity earlier during the weekdays, because the number of steps rise from zero during the night to about 50 little before 6h00m, and during weekend the first signs of activity are more difuse and usualy start later.
+It looks the subject starts its daily activity earlier during the weekdays, because the number of steps rise from zero during the night to about 50 little before 6h00m, and during weekend the first signs of activity are more diffuse and usually start later.
+It also looks during the weekend the daily activity use to end later than during weekdays.
-Another finding is it looks during the weekdays there are 3 average step peaks: arround lunch time (12h), in the middle of the afternoon (16h) and then about dinner time (21h).
+Another finding is it looks during the weekdays there are 3 average step peaks: around lunch time (12h), in the middle of the afternoon (16h) and then about dinner time (19h).
 During the weekends the activity is more disperse across the day.

 -------------------